Rockypocky77/ChancifySATPrep/sat2.md

 SECTION 2: MATH (Questions 55–98)

 A manufacturing company's production cost C (in thousands) is modeled by C = 6(x + 7), where x is the number of units produced.
-If the revenue R is modeled by R = 3(x - 4) and the company breaks even when C = R, what is the value of x?
+The company's revenue R is modeled by R = 3(x - 4) + k, where k is a fixed base revenue.
+If the company breaks even when C = R and k = 54, what is the value of x?

 A) -18
-B) -54/3
+B) -6
-C) 18
+C) 0
-D) 54
+D) 18

 In a physics experiment, the force F (in newtons) must be at least 30.
-If F = 7x - 12, where x is the applied voltage, what is the smallest integer value of x that satisfies this requirement?
+If F = 7x - 12, where x is the applied voltage, and x must also satisfy x ≤ 10, what is the smallest integer value of x that satisfies both requirements?

-A) 2.57
+A) 4
 B) 6
 C) 7
-D) 42
+D) 10

 A linear function f(x) = mx + b passes through the points (-3, 5) and (5, 21).
 What is the value of m, the slope of the line?

 A) 2
-B) 13/4
+B) 3
 C) -2
 D) 8